Quantum Bayes Classifiers and Their Application in Image Classification: Quantum Bayes classifiers

-Both the na\"{\i}ve Bayes classifier and the semi-na\"{\i}ve Bayes classifier only consider the dependencies between a small number of feature nodes.
-Note that there are symmetric relationships among the sampled features in some images, such as the digits ``6" and ``9" shown in Fig. \ref{fig-8}, where there exist symmetric relationships between features $x_2$ and $x_5$, and $x_3$ and $x_4$.
-These symmetric relationships of image features can be used to build Bayesian networks, which can then be used to establish corresponding SN-QBCs.
-The method for constructing a Bayesian network based on the symmetric relationships of image features is as follows. \begin{enumerate} \item Establish a na\"{\i}ve Bayesian network as shown in Fig. \ref{fig:1:a}; \item Consider the symmetric relationship of features in the sample images and add a directed edge between each pair of features that are symmetrical to each other. \end{enumerate} For example, for an image dataset of digits ``6" and ``9", a Bayesian network can be established as shown in Fig. \ref{fig-8}.
+Both the na\"{\i}ve Bayes classifier and the semi-na\"{\i}ve Bayes classifier only consider the dependencies between a small number of attribute nodes.
+Note that there are symmetric relationships among the sampled feature attributes in some images, such as the digits ``6" and ``9" shown in Fig. \ref{fig-8}, where there exists symmetric relationships between attributes $x_2$ and $x_5$, and $x_3$ and $x_4$.
+These symmetric relationships of image attributes can be used to build Bayesian networks, which can then be used to establish corresponding SN-QBCs.
+The method for constructing a Bayesian network based on the symmetric relationships of image attributes is as follows. \begin{enumerate}[(1)] \item Establish a na\"{\i}ve Bayesian network as shown in Fig. \ref{fig-1a}; \item Consider the symmetric relationship of attributes in the sample images and add a directed edge between each pair of attributes that are symmetrical to each other. \end{enumerate} For example, for an image dataset of digits ``6" and ``9", a Bayesian network can be established as shown in Fig. \ref{fig-8}.

-For the Bayesian network with symmetric relationships between features, in the case of not considering the label node $y$, the network will consist of several independent trees.
-In this case, one can construct the corresponding QBC by using the method for the QBC based on the TAN structure in Sect. \ref{sect3-3}.
-That is, each node is initialized to $\ket{0}$ and the \textit{class-prior probability} $P(y=0)$ is encoded firstly.
-After that, each independent tree is considered separately.
-For each tree, starting from the root node, the \textit{class-conditional probabilities} of each node are encoded layer by layer, respectively.
+For the Bayesian network with symmetric relationships between attributes, in the case of not considering the label node $y$, the network will consist of several independent trees.
+In this case, one can construct the corresponding symmetric-QBC by using the method for the TAN-QBC in Sect. \ref{sect3-3}.
+That is, \begin{enumerate}[(a)] \item Each node is initialized to $\ket{0}$. \item The \textit{class-prior probability} $P(y=0)$ is encoded by $R_y(\cdot)$. \item Each independent tree is considered separately.
+For each tree, starting from the root node, the \textit{class-conditional probabilities} of each node are encoded by $CR_y(\cdot)$ layer by layer, respectively. \end{enumerate}